 Conroy didn't have any details on Warren's surrender because "he wasn't our primary target, Mr. Lathem was."

-Police said Lathem's video to friends and relatives had raised concern among investigators that Lathem might kill himself.
+Police said Lathem had sent a video to friends and relatives apologizing for his involvement in the crime, which he called the "biggest mistake of my life."
+The video raised concern among investigators that Lathem might kill himself.

 "We are also thankful both men are safely in custody and this did not end in further tragedy," a police statement said.

 Warren arrived in the United States three days before Cornell-Duranleau's death.
 He and Lathem were seen in surveillance video leaving Lathem's high-rise apartment building the day of the stabbing.